-The Church Street workhouse was a U-shaped building at the north end of a long, narrow site.
+The Church Street workhouse was a three-storey U-shaped building at the north end of a long, narrow site.
 The ground floor of the main building included an entrance hall, board room, kitchen, dining-hall, washhouse (laundry) and boys' school.
 A separate infirmary stood at the south of the site with gardens surrounding it.
 The Tavern pub now stands on the site.

 A workhouse was opened at Poulton with Fearnhead in around 1740 (Hitchcock, 1985).